In-depth reviews

 50 TFSI e6.1s148mphFour295bhp

-Two versions of the plug-in hybrid Q5 were available until recently, with both featuring a 2.0-litre turbocharged petrol engine coupled with a 141bhp electric motor fed by a 17.9kWh battery.
-All models get a seven-speed dual-clutch automatic gearbox and quattro all-wheel drive.
+The plug-in hybrid Q5 has a 2.0-litre turbocharged petrol engine coupled with a 141bhp electric motor fed by a 17.9kWh (14.4kWh useable) battery.
+All models get a seven-speed dual-clutch automatic gearbox, and quattro all-wheel drive.

 Audi Q5 hybrid electric motor, 0-62mph and acceleration

-The car's regenerative braking system is fairly intuitive and has an automatic setting that uses sensors to increase the brake forces autonomously in order to keep a safe distance from the car in front and maximise efficiency.
-It even knows if you’re approaching a roundabout or junction, and varies the regenerative braking force accordingly, although there's no ‘one-pedal’ setting like you get in the Nissan Leaf.
+The car's regenerative braking system is reasonably intuitive.
+There isn't a 'one-pedal' setting as you get in the Nissan Leaf; it uses sensors to automatically increase the brake forces autonomously to keep a safe distance from the vehicle in front, and it even knows if you're approaching a roundabout or junction and varies the regenerative braking force accordingly.

 Handling

-The plug-in hybrid Q5 really excels at motorway cruising.
-It's very quiet, with minimal road and wind noise, and when the engine does fire up, it’s so smooth you barely notice it.
-There’s also no jerkiness as the car switches between power sources.
-The ride is even comfortable on 19-inch alloy wheels and with the stiffer S line suspension fitted.
+The plug-in hybrid Q5 excels at motorway cruising.
+It's quiet, with minimal road and wind noise, and when the engine fires up, there’s no jerkiness as it switches between power sources.
+The ride is comfortable on 19-inch alloy wheels and fitted with stiffer S line suspension.

 The Audi Q5 hybrid is no sports SUV.
-It’s precise and composed, but not engaging, with steering that’s well-weighted but short on feedback.
-Everything about the car feels dialled towards effortless cruising capability, with stoic stability and easy outside-lane pace whether you’re in EV or Hybrid mode.
+It's precise and composed with well-weighted steering, but you wouldn't describe it as engaging as a Ford Kuga PHEV can be.
+Everything about the car feels dialled towards effortless cruising capability, with stoic stability and stress-free outside-lane pace whether you're in EV or Hybrid mode.

 Most Popular